 ORIENTATION & PLACEMENT TESTING

-Our orientation programs are packed with practical information for you and your parents – mixed together with plenty of fun to let you meet your newest friends and classmates.
+Our virtual orientation programs are packed with practical information for you and your parents – mixed together with plenty of fun to let you meet your newest friends and classmates.

 If you have not already done so, be sure to arrange to have all final official academic transcripts (including any recently completed academic work) forwarded to the Office of Undergraduate Admission by August 3, 2020, or as soon as available.